 Health Savings Accounts

-A Health Savings Account (HSA) is a tax-exempt trust or custodial account that you can establish with a qualified HSA trustee that can be used to pay for or reimburse yourself for medical, dental and vision expenses that you incur.
+Health Savings Accounts (HSA) are a tax-exempt trust or custodial account that you can establish with a qualified HSA trustee that can be used to pay for or reimburse yourself for medical, dental and vision expenses that you incur.

 - You can claim a tax deduction for contributions made to your HSA.